 This card “leads” the trick, the trick being the grouping of cards that will be made as all Players put in their own card of choice.
 Leading Players may play whichever card they wish.

 In Booray, there are specific rules a Player must follow when following after the lead.
-Players that did not lead the trick must therefore “follow suit” if they are able.
+Players who did not lead the trick must therefore “follow suit” if they are able.

 To follow suit, a Player must play a card of the same suit as the leading card.

-Cards which do follow suit are then scored based upon their rank.
+Cards that do follow suit are then scored based on their rank.
 Aces are always high, and the card of a higher rank wins out against other cards so long as it follows suit or is not Trump.
 A Trump will always beat a non-trump card, even if it is not following suit or of a lower rank.
-Only a higher ranking Trump can beat another Trump.
+Only a higher-ranking Trump can beat another Trump.

 The winner of a trick then earns the right to collect all the cards in the trick, placing them in a face-up pile next to them, and then may lead the next trick.